hande-qmc/hande/documentation/manual/compile.rst

     fflags = -g

 Any option not specified in the 'opt' and 'dbg' sections is inherited from the 'main' section.
-The optimised settings in 'opt' are used by default; the debug options can be selected by passing the -g option to ``mkconfig.py``.
+The settings in 'opt' are used by default; the debug options can be selected by passing the -g option to mkconfig.

+All options are strings unless otherwise specified.
 Available options are:

 fc
     Set the fortran compiler.
 fflags
-    Set flags to be passed to the fortran compiler during compilation. cc
+    Set flags to be passed to the fortran compiler during compilation. f90_module_flag
+    Set the flag used by the compiler which is used to specify the directory where module (.mod) files are placed when created and where they should be searched for. f90_module_flag_pad [boolean]
+    True if a space needs to be inserted between the defined f90_module_flag and the corresponding directory argument.
+Default: true. cc
     Set the C compiler.
 cflags
-    Set flags to be passed to the C compiler during compilation. cppdefs
+    Set flags to be passed to the C compiler during compilation. ccd
+    Set the C compiler used to generate the C dependency files.
+Only required if cc doesn't support -MM and -MT flags.
+Default: use cc. cdflags
+    Set the flags for the c++ compiler used to generate the C++ dependency files.
+    Default: -MM -MT $CFLAGS
+cxx
+    Set the C++ compiler.
+cxxflags
+    Set flags to be passed to the C++ compiler during compilation. cxxd
+    Set the C compiler used to generate the C++ dependency files.
+Only required if cc doesn't support -MM and -MT flags.
+Default: use cxx. cxxdflags
+    Set the flags for the c++ compiler used to generate the C++ dependency files.
+    Default: -MM -MT $CXXFLAGS
+cpp
-    Set definitions to be used in the C pre-processing step. cppflags
+    Set the C preprocessor to be used on Fortran source files.
+If not defined then the Fortran compiler is used to do the preprocessing. cppflags
-    Set flags to be used in the C pre-processing step. ld
+    Set flags to be used in the C preprocessing step.
+    C preprocessing is applied to .F90, .F, .c and .cpp files (and not .f90 files). ld
     Set the linker program.
 ldflags
     Set flags to be passed to the linker during linking of the compiled objects. libs
-    Set libraries to be used during the linking step. module_flag
+    Set libraries to be used during the linking step. ar
-    Set the compiler-specific flag which specifies the directory where module (.mod) files are placed when created and where they should be searched for.
+    Set the archive program.
+Default: ar. arflags
+    Set the flags to be passed to the archive program.
+Default: -rcs.

 To compile the code run